Victoria Falls Safaris

 Victoria Falls National Park is on the Zimbabwean side of the Falls and offers some extraordinary wildlife experiences.
 Guests can go in a number of directions from here, such as Botswana's Chobe National Park, or take a cruise up the Zambezi.
 Alternatively, enjoy where you are and partake in the range of adventure activities at the Falls itself.

-Initially, Zimbabwe was considered the best place side from which to view the Falls; however, nowadays, visitors can view the Falls from the Zambian side for a different perspective.
-The Victoria Falls National Park and the Zambezi National Park cover an area of about 56 000 hectares and shares part of its border with the Zambezi River, which also separates Zimbabwe from Zambia.
+The Victoria Falls National Park and the Zambezi National Park cover an area of about 56 000 hectares and share part of its border with the Zambezi River, which also separates Zimbabwe from Zambia.

-The Game Park is home to the Big 5, as well as a number of antelope and smaller species, which provide a nearby and interesting safari opportunity for interested guests not willing to travel into Botswana for a safari in Chobe National Park (which is also nearby).
-Victoria Falls is ideally located between a number of excellent safari parks, making it the perfect turning point for a safari.
+The Zambezi National Park is home to the Big 5, as well as several antelope and smaller species, which provide a nearby and interesting safari opportunity for interested guests not willing to travel into Botswana for a safari in Chobe National Park (which is also nearby).

 Victoria Falls Safari Lodge